xLightsSequencer/xLights/README.txt

 XLIGHTS/NUTCRACKER RELEASE NOTES
 ---------------------------------
-   -- enh (gil)    Add new DMX Servo model options (Servo version uses images and Servo 3D version uses OBJ files) 2020.2 January 11 2020
+   -- enh (gil)    Add new DMX Servo model options (Servo version uses images and Servo 3D version uses OBJ files) -- enh (gil)    Add a DMX Area Flood model for a rectangle instead of a circle 2020.2 January 11 2020
    -- enh (dkulp)  OpenGL - Allow 24bit depth buffer for OpenGL canvas.
    -- enh (dkulp)  OpenGL - For <=16bit depth buffer for OpenGL canvas, adjust the near clipping plane to provide more precision for z-depth to use.
 This fixes most issues with Render Style 1 on Intel.